SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-dragon-red.md

 <ins>Fire Breath (recharge 2/6).</ins> The dragon inhales.
 At the beginning of its next turn, it exhales a short cone of fire instead of making attacks.

 Each creature in the area must dodge or take fire damage (5D4), halved on a success.
-Also on a failure, one non-magical weapon or armor of the target is burned.
+Also on a failure, one non-magical weapon or armor of the target is destroyed, their choice.
 </details>

 ---